 When the United States purchased Alaska in 1867, commercial harvesting of fur seals resumed, taking about 2.25 million seals in the first 20 years.
 The pelts were so lucrative historians have estimated that profits from fur seals alone produced the equivalent of the $7.2 million purchase price for all of Alaska.

 In 1985, hunting of northern fur seals was restricted to Alaska Natives only and only for the purposes of subsistence.
-The tribal governments of St. Paul Island and St. George Island have a formal role under an agreement with NOAA Fisheries in management of the harvest.
+The tribal governments of St. Paul Island and St. George Island have a formal role under an agreement with the National Marine Fisheries Service in management of the harvest.

 A visit with the northern fur seals of St. Paul Island is always sure to delight visitors.
 They are a fun, active animal that love swimming, fishing and “waddling” around on the beach, especially during breeding season.
 And they’re certainly quick to get out of the water when a shark or school of killer whales comes near.